openpolitics/manifesto/manifesto/economy.md

 ## Minimum Wage

 The minimum wage should be set to the same value as the living wage (currently £14,458.50 based on 252 working days of 7.5 hours per day at £7.65), and automatically adjusted in line with that figure.

-Minimum wage policy should be devolved to account for the disparities in living wage across the UK, e.g. London living wage is £9.15/hour rather than £7.65.
+Minimum wage policy should be decided by the appropriate devolved assembly or legislature (e.g. London or Welsh Assemby).
+This way the relevant body could account for the disparities in living wage across the UK, e.g. London living wage is £9.15/hour rather than £7.65.

 ## Taxation